How to Get Bulky Yarn from 1 Skein

 So imagine this, a lightweight yarn was on an amazing sale and there was no way a true crocheter would leave the store without it.

-Then a really cool pattern (like the Dragon Blanket) pops up in your newsfeed and you REALLY want to make it because it's totally awesome, but you only have lightweight yarn and you really want to use it.
+Then a really cool pattern pops up in your newsfeed and you REALLY want to make it because it's totally awesome, but you only have lightweight yarn and you really want to use it.
 Enter the bulky yarn from one skein method!

 So many crocheters would use 3 strands from 3 balls of yarn and create a bulky yarn.
 The gauge is matched and all is good.
 Brilliant.
 Except for one problem.